gnosisguild/tabula/README.md

 #### Create Publication

+Any account can create a new publication.
 On creation, the message sender gets all permissions.
-This can be edited via setting permissions.
+This can be edited via the `publication/permissions` action.

 | Property    |     Type     | Value                                                            |
 | ----------- | :----------: | ---------------------------------------------------------------- |